 When I first moved to Indiana I started looking for a place that my friends and I could go on a river float.
 A float is simply where you float down a river.
 Typically you float the river using inner tubes.
 Lulu is still too young but I would recommend that older kids go.
 I’ve floated on Sugar Creek at Turkey Run with middle school and high school students and I’ve seen younger kids do it too.

 Our group likes to stop to hunt around for fun stuff in the shallow areas – sunglasses, fossils, rocks.
+It’s a great place to go creek stomping.
 I’ve seen people fishing too!
 I recommend the tubes with a covered bottom to store trash, water bottles and avoid ripping your clothes if you drag in shallow water.

 Your family will load up in a bus and be driven to a point on the creek where you’ll get off of the bus, collect your tubes and coolers and be left to get into the water.
 Later you’ll end up back at the tube rental place or be picked up by another bus and transported back to the rental location.
 Be sure you always call ahead.
 Sometimes river conditions and lack of water cause changes and cancellations.
 With the lack of rain, you will most likely find yourself getting out of the tube a few times and dragging it across VERY shallow water to deeper water in order to continue your float.